sclaussen/apex/README.md

 If Output MP40-Const01 = ON Then PConst01
 If Output MP40-Lagoon = ON Then PLagoon
 If Output MP40-Nutr = ON Then PNutr
-If Output MP40-Pulse05 = ON Then PPulse05
-If Output MP40-Pulse08 = ON Then PPulse08
 If Output MP40-Pulse2 = ON Then PAntiSync
 If Output MP40-Pulse3 = ON Then PAntiSync
 If Output MP40-Pulse5 = ON Then PAntiSync